VBTI-development/onedl-mmpretrain/docs/en/user_guides/dataset_prepare.md

 `````

-### The Directory Structrue of the ImageNet dataset
+### The Directory Structure of the ImageNet dataset

 We support two ways of organizing the ImageNet dataset: Subfolder Format and Text Annotation File Format.